 Venus in the 9th House

-Francis Sakoyan.
+Frances Sakoian.
 Planets in Houses

 B. Israel.
 Planets in Houses

-Francis Sakoyan.
+Frances Sakoian.
 Planets in Houses

 Indubala.
-Planets in Houses (Indian Tradition)
+Planets in Houses.
+(Indian Tradition)

 Het Monster.
 Planets in Houses

 Bill Herbst.
-Astrological Houses
+The Houses of the Horoscope

 Universal Interpretation.
 Planets in Houses